hphelion/documentation/mc.compute.network.manage-ports.md

 ## Enable a port ## {#Enable}

 Ports are enabled by default.
-However, if a port has been diabled, you can enable the port by turning the administrative status `UP`.
+However, if a port has been disabled, you can enable the port by turning the administrative status `UP`.

 To enable a port: